anir-tubi/tubi-roku/README.md

 - If you still need to setup Infra, then in terminal, navigate to your adrise_infrastructure repo and run the setup instructions that are found on the infrastructure repo's [README file](https://github.com/adRise/adrise_infrastructure#setup)
 - Deploy to the CDN by running the Infra script which is detailed on the [CDN README file](https://github.com/adRise/adrise_cdn/#deploy-to-aws-s3).

-9\.
+12\.
 Submit build to Roku
 - In a browser, visit [https://developer.roku.com/developer-channels/channels](https://developer.roku.com/developer-channels/channels), sign in, and follow the process to update the "Tubi - Free Movies & TV" channel with the `/build/roku_x_y_z.pkg` file.

-10\.
+13\.
 Email Roku Partner Success to let them know the build is in their queue.

-11\.
+14\.
 Push the tag corresponding to the build that was just pushed to Github `$ git push origin x_y_z`

-12\.
+15\.
 Once the channel update has been released by Roku, create a release on Github
 - From the following link, find the tag that was just pushed to Github, and click on the link for that tag.
 	- [github.com/adRise/project-total-recall/tags](https://github.com/adRise/project-total-recall/tags)

-- Select "Edit Release"
+- Select "Edit Tag"
 - If you made a pre-release as part of step #7, uncheck the "This is a pre-release" box and then select "Update Release".
 You can skip the other sub steps of step #12.
-- Update the "Release Title" to be either Submission Release or Remote Release depending on the type of release.
+- Update the "Release Title" to be either "Submission Release" or "Remote Release" depending on the type of release.

+- In the description area, add the date on which the release was actually deployed (ideally this is the same day as the Github release is being created, but sometimes it might not be.

-- Add the changes that were included in the release to the "Describe this release" description text box, with each change ending in a period, and on it's own line.
+- Also within the description area, add the changes that were included in the release to the "Describe this release" description text box.
+As it was mentioned earlier, use the the changes that were submitted to the QA Club House ticket that you made earlier.
+Each change should be on its own line and end with a period.
+Remember do not use commit messages, but rather write simple phrases or sentences that are easy to digest and accurately describe what the change was.
+Assume non technical readers will be consuming this information.

-- Select "Update Release"
+- Select "Publish Release"

 # Remote Release
 Remote releases are releases that are not sent to Roku, and updates are made when a device loads the Tubi channel, by downloading the starter component and remote component files, which are used to build the channel UI.

 1\.
+Set up the environment variables (listed in the [build step](#build)) as some of the following steps are dependant on these variables.

+2\.
 Checkout the most recent `x_y_branch` branch, and pull any potential updates from origin.
 Create a new branch off of the `x_y_branch` called something like `qa_x_y_z`, where x is the Major Release number, where y is the Minor Release number, and where "z" is the patch number.

-2\.
+3\.
 Cherry pick any commits from `master` that are to be included in the next release onto the `x_y_branch`.
 (See [this page](https://www.previousnext.com.au/blog/intro-cherry-picking-git) for more info info on the cherry pick git command.)

 Ensure the cherry pick commit names include the name of PR number.
 This usually is done automaticlly but be aware that we need to have the PR numbers to make it easier later on so we know which PRs have been pushed and which ones have not.

-3\.
+4\.
 Check each of the cherry picked commits for images that have been added or updated as part of any UI updates.
 Update the `new_images_since/new_images_since_x_y` file with the image locations of any new or updated images.

-4\.
+5\.
 Make a new commit on the `qa_x_y_z` branch with the hotpatch and new images updates.

-5\.
+6\.
 Run `$ gulp bump` in order to increment the version number.

-6\.
+7\.
 Deploy to staging

 - Before deploying to staging, ensure you have the AWS CLI tool installed.
 If you have not done that yet, then do that now, [https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)